dustinpfister/pusher/README.md

 # pusher

 This is a simple tool I have made to help better manage my work flow when working on a project.
+It automates some representative typing,

 The basic usage would be something like this: